-To put this all another way, as we judge others, so we shall be judged, and with the measure we use for others, it will be measured to us.[G] Whether we measure out mercy or justice, it will be measured to us.
+To put this all another way, as we judge others, so shall we be judged, and the measure of justice (or mercy) we use for others will be measured to us.[G] Whether we measure out mercy or justice, it will be measured to us.

 David said in Psalm 51, when he was painfully convicted of his own sin, “against God only have I sinned”.[H] We understand David’s cry completely when it comes to our own sin.
 But we often fail to understand the import of those words when it comes to the sins of others.

 The prophet Hosea said of Israel that “they sow the wind and reap the whirlwind”.[I] This is the nature of sin: my sin doesn’t just affect me.
-That is a great lie of Satan (“I am only hurting myself”).
-When we sin, we not only affect ourselves, we affect others around us in ways that we don’t often even know or appreciate.
+That is a great lie of Satan: “I am only hurting myself”.
+When we sin, we not only affect ourselves, we affect others around us in ways that we don’t often know or appreciate.

 We feel the weight of another’s sin when it affects us, but we don’t often recognize the weight of our sin or its effect on others in the same way.
 In the end, however even the sins of others that affect us are only sins against God.